eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 >
 > <p class="cite"> —  Jorge Luis Borges, [_Selected Non-Fictions_][borges] </p>

 This post is about managing ADHD.
-It is divided into two sections: "Strategies" describes the high-level control system, "Tactics" is a list of micro-level improvements (really it should be called "strategems", since most are essentially about tricking yourself).
+It is divided into two sections: "Strategies" describes the high-level control system, "Tactics" is a list of micro-level improvements (really it should be called "stratagems", since most are essentially about tricking yourself).

 # Contents
 {: .no_toc }